gardener/gardener-extension-provider-equinix-metal/docs/usage-as-operator.md

-# Using the Packet provider extension with Gardener as operator
+# Using the Equinix Metal provider extension with Gardener as operator

 The [`core.gardener.cloud/v1alpha1.CloudProfile` resource](https://github.com/gardener/gardener/blob/master/example/30-cloudprofile.yaml) declares a `providerConfig` field that is meant to contain provider-specific configuration.

-In this document we are describing how this configuration looks like for Packet and provide an example `CloudProfile` manifest with minimal configuration that you can use to allow creating Packet shoot clusters.
+In this document we are describing how this configuration looks like for Equinix Metal and provide an example `CloudProfile` manifest with minimal configuration that you can use to allow creating Equinix Metal shoot clusters.

 ## Example `CloudProfile` manifest